RunhuiWang/runhuiwang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate at the Computer Science Department of __Rutgers University__, advised by [Prof. Yongfeng Zhang](http://yongfeng.me/).
+I am an Applied Scientist at Amazon Web Services.
+I obtained my Ph.D. from the Computer Science Department of __Rutgers University__, advised by [Prof. Yongfeng Zhang](http://yongfeng.me/).
 My current research focus is on large language models and deep learning for data integration.
 Previously, I worked on similarity search for high dimensional data, advised by [Prof. Dong Deng](https://people.cs.rutgers.edu/~dd903/).
 I obtained M.Phil. from the __University of Queensland__ (advised by [Prof. Xiaofang Zhou](http://staff.itee.uq.edu.au/zxf/) and [Prof. Sibo Wang](http://www1.se.cuhk.edu.hk/~swang/)), and B.S. in Computer Science from __Peking University__.

 I worked as an Applied Scientist Intern at Amazon Web Services and developed deep learning models for Identity Resolution in 2022.
-I worked as a Research Scientist Intern at [Megagon Labs](https://megagon.ai/) during the summer of 2021.
-I was honored to be mentored by [Dr. Yuliang Li](https://oi02lyl.github.io/) and [Dr. Jin Wang](http://yellowstone.cs.ucla.edu/~jinwang/).
+I worked as a Research Scientist Intern at [Megagon Labs](https://megagon.ai/) during the summer of 2021, mentored by [Dr. Yuliang Li](https://oi02lyl.github.io/) and [Dr. Jin Wang](http://yellowstone.cs.ucla.edu/~jinwang/).

 Research interests
 ======